adedner/dune-fempy/doc/sphinx/usage.rst

 Setting up a computational grid
 ################################

-In Dune-fempy the **grid** (somewhat self-explanatorily) refers to the grid used in the numerical method.
+In Dune-Fempy the **grid** (somewhat self-explanatorily) refers to the grid used in the numerical method.
 It contains information about the mesh file, the dimension, and the Dune type that the grid takes.
 Grids, much like other parts of the problem such as the space and the scheme, can be set up easily in python using the database found in python/database/grid.
 This allows the user to specify grids from various parts of Dune that they want to use (more details on the topic of databases can be found in :ref:`Database approac <database>`).
 An example of this in python is the following

 .. code-block:: python